vzool/docs/api/reference.md

 ```

 ::: warning NOTE
-For security reason Apache hide the Authorization header to prevent other scripts from seeing the credentials used to access the server.
-Make sure your Apache passes the `Authentication` header.
+For security reasons Apache hides the Authorization header to prevent other scripts from seeing the credentials used to access the server.
+Make sure your Apache is passing the `Authentication` header.
 [Read more](https://httpd.apache.org/docs/2.4/en/mod/core.html#cgipassauth)
 :::

 #### 2. HTTP Basic Auth